for all the faithful

 Bernard Botte, the Benedictine patristics scholar whose work on the Apostolic Tradition heavily influenced the new rites, later lamented the loss of Latin and Gregorian chant more than he had initially expected.

-And Romano Guardini, whose Spirit of the Liturgy had provided the movement’s theological framework, received the new liturgical texts, studied them carefully, and rendered his verdict: Klempnerarbeit!—“Plumber’s work!”
-Hasty, slipshod, mechanical hackwork.
+And Romano Guardini, whose Spirit of the Liturgy had provided the movement’s theological framework, is reported to have looked at the reformed texts and delivered a one-word verdict: Klempnerarbeit!, “Plumber’s work!”
+Hasty, slipshod, mechanical.

 The pattern repeats across this entire timeline: pioneers horrified by what was made from their work.
 They built the laboratory.
 They mixed the compounds.
 And when the explosion came, they stood in the wreckage and said: this is not what we meant.